Catalog Number: CG-0032

 L. E. Anelli, A. C. Rocha-Campos, M. G. Simoes; Pennsylvanian Pteriomorphian bivalves from the Piaui Formation, Parnaiba Basin, Brazil, JOURNAL OF PALEONTOLOGY, V. 80, NO. 6, 2006

-From the size of the cross section in this specimen, I will have to go with Aviculopinna peracuta for now.
-Its a very wide oval in size in cross section.
-It comes from my local limestone and is approximately 305 million years in age.
-Sea pens are an easy find locally.
-They often are the point of where limestone will shear when struck.
-On the surface they appear as distinct pointed ovals, and are typically standing up, with the smaller point directly towards the ground.
-The shell material will often stick to the rock it came from, leaving the distinct grooves back from where it came.
+From the size of the cross-section in this specimen, I will have to go with Aviculopinna peracuta for now.
+It’s a very wide oval in size in cross-section.
+It comes from my local limestone and is approximately 305 million years old.
+Sea pens are easy to find locally.
+They often are the point where limestone will shear when struck.
+They appear as distinct pointed ovals on the surface and typically stand up, with the smaller point directly towards the ground.
+The shell material will often stick to the rock it came from, leaving the distinct grooves from where it came.

 Fossil Prismatic Layer